 Hillsboro is rich with outdoor recreation opportunities.
 With nearly 30 parks to choose from, a walk through the woods or a bench to sit and ponder while watching the sun sparkle off the water is always just a few minutes away.
 The Parks and Recreation Department is very busy year around hosting hundreds of events for people of all ages.

-Hillsboro also offers the Gordon Faber Recreation Complex which plays host to the Hillsboro Hops professional baseball team as well as home to Portland Stat University‘s women’s soccer and softball teams and second home to the PSU football team.
+Hillsboro also offers the Gordon Faber Recreation Complex which plays host to the Hillsboro Hops professional baseball team as well as home to Portland State University‘s women’s soccer and softball teams and second home to the PSU football team.

 Arts & Culture